S3-working-group/s3-practical-guide/docs/all.md

 ![Ten Principles for Evolving Teams and Organizations](img/csf/csf-light.png)

 Each principle supports a specific outcome.
 To determine where to start in your organization or team, **take a look at the outcomes for each principle** (the text after "_so that_") and reflect on where your greatest need lies at the moment.
-In any case, **check that you are clear enough on your organization’s or team’s purpose and strategy before you proceed**.
+In any case, **check that you are clear enough on your organization's or team's purpose and strategy before you proceed**.

 In the illustration below you can see that some of the principles are more closely related than others, which might further inform you of where to start.